 There is also the option to work as an independent contractor.
 This means providing specialist services for an organisation under a contract for services.
 Independent contractors working within the UK should be aware of the IR35 tax legislation.

 This means deciding whether you want to operate as a limited company or a sole trader.
-Both options come with their own advantages and disadvantages—setting up as a sole trader is a more straightforward process, costs nothing, comes with less paperwork and your details and earnings aren’t publicly available.
+Both options come with their own advantages and disadvantages—setting up as a sole trader is a more straightforward process as it's a simple business structure.
+The set up costs nothing, comes with less paperwork, and your details and earnings aren’t publicly available.

-For more advice on which business entity is right for you, visit the Gov.uk website.
+For more advice on which business set up is right for you, visit the Gov.uk website.

 Regulations and insurance